moredip/blog.thepete.net/source/_posts/2012-06-24-writing-your-first-frank-test.markdown

 ## get the code for your app

 I'm guessing you'll already have the code for your own app, but if you'd like to follow along with the examples in this post you'll want to download the sample app I'm using.
 You'll find it on github [here](https://github.com/Frahaan/2012-Olympics-iOS--iPad-and-iPhone--source-code).
-Create a local clone of that repo with a simple `git clone https://github.com/Frahaan/2012-Olympics-iOS--iPad-and-iPhone--source-code.git`.
+Create a local clone of that repo with `git clone https://github.com/Frahaan/2012-Olympics-iOS--iPad-and-iPhone--source-code.git`

 Now open up the app in XCode and make sure you can run it in the simulator.

 ## Frankify your app
 Open up a terminal, and cd into the project's root directory (the one with the app's `.xcodeproj` file in it).
 Now we can Frankify the app as follows: